Unified Camera Positional Encoding for Controlled Video Generation: Method

 \textbf{Adapting Transformer with Attention.} We adopt Wan~\cite{wan2025wan} as our pretrained Diffusion Transformer, and intuitively the most suitable place to inject UCPE is within its self-attention layers that model spatial and temporal correlations.
 However, directly replacing the existing positional encoding (\eg, 3D RoPE) with UCPE may disturb the priors established during large-scale pretraining.

-To preserve these priors, we integrate UCPE through a lightweight, LoRA-inspired adapter that operates in parallel with the original attention.
-As illustrated in~\cref{fig:pipeline}, each DiT block retains its standard self-attention while introducing a camera-condimethod\(\operatorname{UCPEAttn}(\cdot)\) based on the proposed encoding.
-A key insight is that, thanks to the geometry-aware design of UCPE, this adapter requires only a small number of parameters to effectively model camera-conditioned correlations.
-In practice, we linearly project input tokens to \(1/C\) of the original dimension using \(\mathcal{P}_{Q}, \mathcal{P}_{K}, \mathcal{P}_{V}\), and proportionally reduce the number of attention heads, effectively reducing both parameters and computation.
-The resulting \(\operatorname{UCPEAttn}(\cdot)\) output is then mapped back through a linear projection layer with zero-initialized weights, ensuring that the pretrained model remains unaltered at initialization.
+To preserve priors, we integrate UCPE through a lightweight, LoRA-inspired adapter that operates in parallel with the original attention.
+As in~\cref{fig:pipeline}, each DiT block retains standard self-attention while introducing a camera-conditioned branch \(\operatorname{UCPEAttn}(\cdot)\) based on the proposed encoding.
+Crucially, thanks to the geometry-aware design of UCPE, this adapter requires only a small number of parameters to effectively model camera-conditioned correlations.
+In practice, we linearly project input tokens to \(1/C\) of the original dimension using \(\mathcal{P}_{Q}, \mathcal{P}_{K}, \mathcal{P}_{V}\), and proportionally reduce the number of attention heads, effectively reducing parameters and computation.
+The \(\operatorname{UCPEAttn}(\cdot)\) output is then mapped back through a linear projection layer with zero-initialized weights, ensuring that the pretrained model remains unaltered at initialization.

 The spatial adapter enables efficient integration of UCPE into Diffusion Transformers, providing fine-grained camera control with minimal additional parameters.